Fannin County, Georgia: Politics

-Politically, Fannin County is a massive outlier in Georgia.
-As an entirely white highland county historically devoid of slaves, it is one of the few ancestrally Republican counties in a state that was heavily Democratic nationally until the 1960s and at other levels well into the 1990s.
-Since the 1870s it has been solidly Republican, displaying voting patterns similar to those of East Tennessee.
-Fannin was the only county in the Deep South that never voted for Franklin D. Roosevelt.
-The only three Democrats to win an absolute majority in the county since the Civil War have been Samuel J. Tilden in 1876, William Jennings Bryan in 1900 and Georgia native Jimmy Carter in 1976 when he carried every county in his home state.
+Historically, Fannin County was a massive outlier in Georgia.
+As an entirely white highland county historically devoid of slaves, it is one of the few ancestrally Republican counties in a state that was heavily Democratic nationally until the 1960s, and at other levels, well into the 1990s.
+Since the 1870s, it has been solidly Republican, displaying voting patterns similar to those of East Tennessee.
+As a result, in 1968, it was one of eight counties in Georgia where George Wallace came in third.
+Fannin was the only county in the Deep South that never voted for Franklin D. Roosevelt; in 1936, it was the only county in Georgia that voted for Alf Landon.

+Only three Democrats have won an absolute majority in the county since the Civil War: Samuel J. Tilden in 1876, William Jennings Bryan in 1900, and Georgia native Jimmy Carter in 1976, when he carried every county in his home state.
 Besides Carter, Woodrow Wilson was the only Democrat to win even a plurality of the county's vote in the 20th century.
-Bill Clinton is the last Democrat to win even 40 percent of the county's vote.
+Bill Clinton is the last Democrat to win even 40 percent of the county's vote; he, Carter, Lyndon Johnson and Harry Truman are the only Democrats since FDR to cross that barrier.

 The current county government consists of a three-member county commission consisting of a chairman and commissioners representing two posts.